Themes

 return const Placeholder();

-class contains the theme’s color scheme.
+The FColors class contains the theme’s color scheme.
 Colors come in pairs - a main color and its corresponding

 foreground color for text and icons.